 Vladimir in Love

-Russian president Vladimir Putin does have a soft spot: Mother Russia.
+Russian President Vladimir Putin does have a soft spot: Mother Russia.
 The West continues to have a knee-jerk reaction of vilifying and demonizing the man.
-This is a huge disservice to the American people and Western world.
+This is a huge disservice to the American people and the Western world.
 If we continue to judge him based on assumptions, how will we ever understand the man behind Russia?

 KGB.
 Those three letters seem to define Putin’s entire existent.
 Yes, he spent 16 years as a KGB officer, including working in Dresden when the Berlin Wall came tumbling down.
 However, Putin’s personality—a cross between strategic and reactionary—originates from the sport of judo.
 As a child, he began in the sport; he practiced hard and earned the title of judo master.
 This sport requires strict discipline.
 Unlike the other martial arts, it’s seen as street fighting.
 One opponent makes a move, and the other must react quickly and strategically.
 There’s grappling, hair pulling, tugging; it’s not for the faint of heart.
 In other words, to excel in judo, one must be tough, resilient, strategic, and reactionary at the same time.
 Sound like someone we know?